Rapid Mass segregation in small stellar clusters: Results

+Figure \ref{fig:Fig3} gives a visual sketch of the dynamical evolution from $t=0$ up to $t=2$ of the stellar system characterized by an initial virial ratio $Q=0$.
+In Fig. \ref{fig:Fig3} it is apparent that the system becomes substructured before the collapse and that all the substructures are quickly erased during the state of maximum compression.

-For completeness, we report in Fig. \ref{fig:Fig4} the results obtained using another indicator of mass segregation, that is the ratio between some lagrangian radii of light and heavy stars.
+For completeness, we report in Fig. \ref{fig:Fig4} the results obtained using another indicator of mass segregation, that is the ratio between 50\% lagrangian radii of light and heavy stars.
 As we said, the ratio of lagrangian radii is as better as mass segregation indicator as the studied system maintain spherical symmetry.
-In our case, this is true at times greater than $\sim t_B$.
+In our case, this is true at times greater than $\sim t_B$, where $t_B$ indicates the time at which the system reaches the state of maximum compression.
 In other words, we use lagrangian radii to point out the presence of a long lived mass segregation whose efficiency depends on the above described phenomena which occur at $t \lesssim t_B$.

 The phenomenon of mass segregation is particularly evident, in Fig. \ref{fig:Fig4}, for $Q=0$.
 On average, in this case, the typical size of the spatial region occupied by light stars becomes, in 6 crossing times, almost twice larger than the heavy particles one.
 On the other side, the case $Q=1$ shows an almost flat behaviour.
-This confirms again, the strong dependence of the efficiency of mass segregation upon the initial dynamical condition of the system.
+This confirms again, the strong dependence of the efficiency of mass segregation upon the initial dynamical conditions of the system.